Tarrasch/zsh-autoenv/README.md

 ## Features

 - Support for enter and leave events, which can use the same file.
-   By default `.autoenv.zsh` is used for entering, and `.autoenv_leave.zsh` for leaving.
+  By default it uses `.autoenv.zsh` for entering, and `.autoenv_leave.zsh` for leaving.
 - Interactively asks for confirmation / authentication before sourcing an unknown `.autoenv.zsh` file, and remembers whitelisted files by their hashed content.
 - Test suite.
 - Written in Zsh.

 ### Variable stashing